Laith97/Medicine-AI/ADMIN_SYSTEM.md

 ## Database

-The admin system uses the existing `users` table with an additional `is_admin` boolean column added via migration `2025_06_05_105858_add_is_admin_to_users_table.php`.
+The admin system uses a separate `admins` table created via migration `2025_07_24_061737_create_admins_table.php`.
+Regular users are stored in the `users` table and are completely separate from admin accounts.

 ## Usage Instructions

-1. **Login as Admin**: Use the admin credentials or any user with admin privileges
+1. **Login as Admin**: Navigate to `/admin/login` and use admin credentials
-2. **Access Admin Panel**: Click on your name in the top-right corner and select "Admin Dashboard"
+2. **Access Admin Panel**: After login, you'll be redirected to the admin dashboard
-3. **Manage Users**: From the dashboard, click "Manage All Users" or use the "Manage Users" link in the dropdown
+3. **Manage Users**: From the dashboard, click "Manage All Users" to view regular users
-4. **Create Users**: Click "Create New User" to add new users to the system
+4. **Create Users**: Click "Create New User" to add new regular users to the system
 5. **Edit Users**: Click "Edit" next to any user to modify their information
-6. **Toggle Admin**: Use the "Make Admin" or "Remove Admin" buttons to change user privileges
+6. **Delete Users**: Use the delete button to remove users from the system

 ## Security Considerations

-- Admin routes are protected by middleware
+- Admin routes are protected by separate admin middleware and guard
-- Users cannot modify their own admin status
+- Admins and regular users are completely separate systems
-- Users cannot delete their own accounts
+- Admin authentication is independent from user authentication
 - All admin actions are logged through Laravel's built-in logging
 - Password changes require confirmation
-- Email uniqueness is enforced
+- Email uniqueness is enforced in both tables

 ## Future Enhancements